Early Caliphate navy: 'Piracy in modern scholar view' misconception

-Azeem has remarked the caliphate navy principles and practices of are accordingly so advanced for their era, even before the development of the modern Western international law concerning the oceans.
-Azeem postulated, The Islamic law of the seas were dealing with complex matters of territorial sovereignty, Navigational freedom, and exploitation of marine resources.
+Azeem said the caliphate navy principles and practices were advanced for their era before the development of the modern Western international law concerning the oceans.
+Azeem said the Islamic law of the sea dealt with territorial sovereignty, freedom of navigation, and exploitation of marine resources.
 Islamic naval warfare is about the conduct of hostilities and neutrality at the seas, while Islamic maritime tradition concerns shipwreck, salvage, condition of vessels and duties of the captains, etc. These are three interconnected as well as separate entities of law.
 Azeem quoted Al-Dawoody, Legal Adviser for Islamic Law and Jurisprudence at the (ICRC).
-In this regards, the laws were consisted of Primary sources consisted of the Quran, Sunnah, ijma(consensus), and qiyas(analogy), while Secondary sources are consisted of several jurisprudential methods for developing the rules, such as istihsanItalic text(juristic discretion), maslahah mursalah(public interest), urf(custom), shar' man qablana(law of religions before Islam), madhhab al-sahabi(opinions of the Companions of the Prophet), sadd al-dharai(blocking the means to evil), and istishab(continuation of a previous rule).
+In this regards, the laws were consisted of Primary sources consisted of the Quran, Sunnah, ijma (consensus), and qiyas (analogy), while Secondary sources are consisted of several jurisprudential methods for developing the rules, such as istihsan (juristic discretion), maslahah mursalah(public interest), urf(custom), shar' man qablana(law of religions before Islam), madhhab al-sahabi (opinions of the Companions of Muhammad), sadd al-dharai (blocking the means to evil), and istishab (continuation of a previous rule).

 Gene Harold Outka, Professor of Philosophy and Christian Ethics of Yale University, held that medieval juristic literature viewed war as a mundane and universal aspect of human existence, and as such, something the Islamic law should included within its purview scope, particularly regarding the law of Jihad.